ionic-enterprise/ionic-training-decks/src/assets/data/markdown/ionic-weather-step06-01.md

-# Completed Code for Lab: Using Plugins
+# Completed Code for Lab: Getting Data

 Please try to write this code on your own before consulting this part of the guide.